 What are the key learning’s you would like to share with upcoming startups, who are embarking on this entrepreneurial journey considering that survival rate is low.

-Focus on making your product dif cult to replicate.
-This is “magic” that is not easy for someone else to copy or spend their way into.
-Sometimes that magic is so powerful that even your business model can come later... those cases are almost always evidenced with metrics of amazing organic growth.
+Focus on making your product difficult to replicate.
+This is the “magic” that is not easy for someone else to copy or spend their way into.

 Know what you don’t know.
 This is a big part of ensuring that you are focusing your energy in the right place.